schollz/kiki/README.md

     "signature": "AzB7YZaoqUQ3ZXinea4SbRvBVS...",
     "sealed_letter": "RTJ2Q0smLntqv9DmOMgQIeruNnQ...",
     "sealed_recipients": ["2Lw2JuwedqeYBCRetciKU9r7Ei..."],
-    "opened": false
  }
  ```
-12. The **id** of the letter is a SHA-256 sum of the letter contents.
-The **timestamp** is the current time when submitted to the datbase.
+11. The **id** of the letter is a SHA-256 sum of the letter contents.
+12. The **timestamp** is the current time when submitted to the datbase.
 The **sender** is the *public key* of their keychain.
-The **signature** is the encrypted *public key* that is encrypted by the private key of the **region keypair** which verifies the authenticity of the sender.
-The **sealed letter** is the entire marshalled letter encrypted using the NaCl secret box symmetric cipher with a random passphrase.
-The random passphrase is then encrypted using the public key of each recipient, in **sealed recipients**.
+13. The **signature** is the encrypted *public key* that is encrypted by the private key of the **region keypair** which verifies the authenticity of the sender.
+14. The **sealed letter** is the entire marshalled letter encrypted using the NaCl secret box symmetric cipher with a *random passphrase*.
+15. The random passphrase used to seal the letter is then encrypted using the public key of each recipient, in **sealed recipients**.
 Thus, only recipients can decipher the passphrase and unseal the envelope and obtain the contents of the letter.

-*Syncing*
+### Syncing

-12. Two instances of *kiki* are **synced** by exchanging envelopes that they do not have.
+16. Two instances of *kiki* are **synced** by exchanging envelopes that they do not have.
-13. Only instances in the same region can sync.
+17. Only instances in the same region can sync.
 Different regions are autonomous, federated instances of *kiki*.
-14. As *kiki* network grows, syncing envelopes will obey restrictions on storage - 5MB/person, unless they are a friend (50MB/person) or yourself (no limit).
+18. As *kiki* network grows, syncing envelopes will obey restrictions on storage - 5MB/person, unless they are a friend (50MB/person) or yourself (no limit).
 This setting is configurable.
-15. Letters whose **purpose** is an *action* are never privy to storage restrictions.
+19. Letters whose **purpose** is an *action* are never privy to storage restrictions.

-*Purposes*
+### Purposes

 16. Currently there are two kinds of **purposes** - a *share* and an *action*.
 17. A **share** purpose is to share text/html, images (png/jpg), or keys.